VinitKumar01/2025-Daily-Code-Logs/README.md

 ---------------------------------------------------------April------------------------------------------------------

 1-4-2025 || Coded the text functionality of excalidraw project and also learnt basics of devops -> Basic newtorking stuff.

+2-4-2025 || Added landing page to excalidraw project and learnt more devops concepts like reverse proxy.